fenago/katacoda-scenarios/apache-spark/apache-spark-dataframe-using-datasource/steps/7/text.md

+**Step 6:** Let us run this program and check the output.
+You should see the schema as shown below.

+To run this program from the terminal, simply run the following command.
+The program will the then be compiled and executed.
+`sbt "runMain training.users"`{{execute}}

+As you can see, the schema been correctly discovered by Spark for each and every column in the dataFrame.
+Please note that if a column has values of more than one data type, Spark will infer it as String.
+The output of dataFrame users is as shown below.

+As you can see from the screenshot above, the header is displayed correctly along with the records.

 **Step 7:** We can also select only one column or more than one column from the dataFrame and have it shown using the code below.